 Where to look for candidates

-- Rotary program alumni.
-Rotaractors, Interactors, and former Ambassadorial Scholars are a good place to start.
+- Rotary program alumni -- Rotaractors, Interactors, and former Ambassadorial Scholars.

 - Universities.
-Reach out to alumni associations, career offices, study abroad offices, and academic departments of international studies, political sciences, or peace studies.
+Reach out to alumni associations, career offices, study-abroad offices, and departments of international studies, political sciences, and peace studies.

 - NGOs and international and community development organizations.
 You or your club may already have relationships with these groups.

-- Governmental agencies.
-Connect with your local government agencies, diplomatic corps working in an embassy or consulate, local police, and military offices.
+- Government agencies.
+Connect with local government agencies, diplomatic corps working in an embassy or consulate, local police, and military offices.